-More detailed instructions for determining the compensation for property damage are available In Finnish at the website of the Traffic Accident Board. www.liikennevahinkolautakunta.fi.
+More detailed instructions for determining the compensation for property damage are available In Finnish at the website of the Traffic Accident and Patient Injury Board: www.liikennevahinkolautakunta.fi.

 Basically, any property damage may qualify for compensation.